cortexproject/cortex/docs/arguments.md

 # Cortex Arguments Explained

+## General Notes

+Cortex has evolved over several years, and the command-line options sometimes reflect this heritage.
+In some cases the default value for options is not the recommended value, and in some cases names do not reflect the true meaning.
+We do intend to clean this up, but it requires a lot of care to avoid breaking existing installations.
+In the meantime we regret the inconvenience.

 Duration arguments should be specified with a unit like `5s` or `3h`.
 Valid time units are "ms", "s", "m", "h".

 ## Querier